OlivierLD/raspberry-coffee/NMEA.multiplexer/casestudy.md

-# Raspberry PI Zero W
+# Raspberry Pi Zero W
 ## Java Custom NMEA Multiplexer, or Node-RED ?

-The Raspberry PI Zero W is a small single-board computer that
+The Raspberry Pi Zero W is a small single-board computer that
 - Runs Linux (Pixel, a clone of Jessie)
 - Has 512 Mb of RAM
 - Has a 40-pin GPIO Header